umee-network/docs/docs/learn-the-basics/blockchain-basics/what-is-blockchain.md

 ****

-Blockchains utilize a **trustless** system, meaning that users do not need to know or trust each other or a third party for the source of truth in order for the system to function.
-In a trustless system, no single entity has authority over the system.
+When a blockchain is properly decentralized, no single entity has authority over the record-keeping system.
+This means that users do not need to trust each other or a third party for the source of truth, or for a system to function as intended.
+The accuracy of data is verified by network participants who must reach a consensus before it is added to the blockchain.

 :::